Skip to Content

 7. Identify your priorities

-When you’re trying to get rid of the clutter, it’s part and parcel of the process that you have to work out what that clutter is.
-In identifying the clutter, you’re forcing yourself to prioritise and work out what’s important.
+When you’re getting rid of clutter in life, it’s part and parcel of the process to work out what that clutter is.
+In identifying the types of clutter, you’re forcing yourself to prioritise and clarify what’s important and what’s not.

 In the past I would have said that everything is important, otherwise why would it be in my life?
 But actually, when I really think about it, there are very few things that are truly, deeply important.
 My kids, my family, health and happiness, my relationships, my time and the legacy I’d like to leave for the world.